taddieken95/Accuray_Tech_Comm_Guide/Chapter 3: Voicing/Section 4: Phrases and Terms to Avoid.md

 * Understand
 * Want

-> **NOTE:** This concludes this section on phrases and terms to avoid in Accuray documentation.
+> This concludes this section on phrases and terms to avoid in Accuray documentation.
 Click [here](https://github.com/taddieken95/Accuray_Tech_Comm_Guide/blob/master/Chapter%203:%20Voicing/Section%205:%20Standard%20Conventions.md) to continue to the next section on standard conventions, or click [here](https://github.com/taddieken95/Accuray_Tech_Comm_Guide/blob/master/Chapter%203:%20Voicing/READme.md) to return to the chapter overview.